naninovel/docs/docs/en/guide/getting-started.md

 — this command will navigate the playback to our new `Test.nani` script instead of exiting to the title menu.

 Enter Play Mode, start a new game, and play through until "Hello World!" is printed.
-Try editing the script while the game is playing — changes will be applied immediately, without re-entering Play Mode.
+Try editing the script while the game is playing — changes will be applied immediately.

 ::: tip
 The standard NaniScript commands and their usage examples are listed in the [API reference](/api/).
 It is also possible to add custom commands; see [the guide](/guide/custom-commands) for more information.